emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 <div class="tables-end"></div>

 When we have to do a bioinformatic analysis using a reference genome, we need to provide **just one reference file**.
-The problem with the segmented genomes, such as happens with Crimea Congo's, is that we have one different file for each fragment in the databases.
+The problem with segmented genomes, such as Crimea Congo's, is that we have one different file for each fragment in the databases.
 So here we are going to learn how to load the different segments of a genome in Galaxy and concatenate them in order to create a unique fasta file that can be used for further analyses.
-Also we are going to learn how to count the number of sequences in a multifasta file, and the number of nucleotides in each sequence in a fasta file.
+Also, we are going to learn how to count the number of sequences in a multifasta file, and the number of nucleotides in each sequence in a fasta file.

 ## 1. Galaxy website

-First of all go to [Galaxy Web Server in Europe](https://usegalaxy.eu/) and you will se an image like this one:
+First of all go to [Galaxy Web Server in Europe](https://usegalaxy.eu/) and you will se a display such as this one:

 <p align="center"><img src="images/Galaxy_web.PNG" alt="Webiste" width="900"></p>